extenda/actions/branch-info/README.md

 ### Basic Usage

-This example prints the outputs from branch-helper
+This example prints the outputs from branch-info

 ```yaml
 on: push